cvmfs-contrib/cvmfs-servermon/README.md

     collection was more than 20 days ago.
 The limits can be changed in `/etc/cvmfsmon/api.conf`.
 5.  \"geo\" - verifies that the geo api on a stratum 1 successfully responds with a server order for a test case on one repository.
+If there is no order returned, the test will be in CRITICAL condition, and it will be in WARNING condition if the wrong order is returned.
-Also, it monitors geodb age.
-It will be in WARNING condition if geodb was updated more than 30 days ago.
+    The test also monitors geodb age: it will be in WARNING condition if the geodb was last updated more than 30 days ago.
-6.  \"whitelist\" - verifies that the .cvmfswhitelist file is not expired.
+6.  \"whitelist\" - verifies that the .cvmfswhitelist file on a stratum 0 or stratum 1 is not expired.
     If the expiration time is less than 48 hours away (by default), a repository will be in WARNING condition, and it will be in CRITICAL condition if the whitelist file is expired.
-The limit can be changed in `/etc/cvmfsmon/api.conf`.
+The warning limit can be changed in `/etc/cvmfsmon/api.conf`.
-7.  \"check\" - verifies that cvmfs_server check does not have failures.
-If it has a failure, a repository will be in WARNING condition.
+7.  \"check\" - verifies that `cvmfs_server check` on a stratum 0 or
+    stratum 1 did not have any failures.
+A repository will be in WARNING condition if there was a failure the last time `cvmfs_server check` ran on the repository.

 The params are all optional.
 The currently supported params are: